d4l3k/gocoin/README.md

 ##Overview

-This is a library to make bitcoin address and transactions which is forked from [hellowcoin](https://github.com/prettymuchbryce/hellobitcoin).
+This is a library to make bitcoin address and transactions which was forked from [hellowcoin](https://github.com/prettymuchbryce/hellobitcoin).

 This uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 not to use C programs.